Daniel Carlton, Facilitator (Poetry)

 Sumayah McRae, Facilitator (Dance)

 A Juilliard graduate, Sumayah McRae has danced with and for some of the most renowned concert dance companies, Parsons Dance Company, Pascal Rioult, Fred Benjamin, and more.
 Sumayah has also been a cast member of Disney’s Lion King (Domestic Tour), as well as Dance Captain for Oprah Winfrey’s The Color Purple; (1st Nat’l Tour).
 She has appeared on the Oprah Show, ABC’s Rockin’ New Years Eve, NBC’s The Voice, The Today Show, and Macy’s 4th of July, to name a few.
-Currently, and for the last ten years, she has been a Principal Dancer for CHER in Moscow, Switzerland, Austria, Monaco, Vegas and the D2K 53-City Domestic Tour.
+Currently, and for the last ten years, she has been a Principal Dancer for CHER in Moscow, Switzerland, Austria, Monaco, Australia, New Zealand, Vegas and the D2K 53-City Domestic Tour.
 Sumayah has been a Rehearsal Director and Assistant Choreographer of several major performances.
-She has taught Master Classes at such prestigious institutions as LaGuardia H.S. for the Performing Arts, Skidmore College, George Mason University and William and Mary University, as well as many dance studios including ESOTA and DeVore Dance.
+She has taught Master Classes at such prestigious institutions as LaGuardia H.S. for the Performing Arts, Skidmore College, George Mason University, William and Mary University, as well as many dance studios including ESOTA and DeVore Dance.
 Sumayah’s message springboards from her simple quote, “Talent must meet Technique” and she eagerly shows young people the value of hard work and the importance of focus and mastering the fundamentals of whatever area one chooses to excel in.
 “Life is short … we gotta step out on a limb… stretch our limits, put ourselves out there … and do what we love.”

 Tajh Danielle Sutton, Facilitator (Step)